Entrepreneurship: Entrepreneurship training and education

 Michelacci and Schivardi are a pair of researchers who believe that identifying and comparing the relationships between an entrepreneur's earnings and education level would determine the rate and level of success.
 Their study focused on two education levels, college degree and post-graduate degree.
 While Michelacci and Schivardi do not specifically determine characteristics or traits for successful entrepreneurs, they do believe that there is a direct relationship between education and success, noting that having a college knowledge does contribute to advancement in the workforce.

+However, mentorship programs also provide valuable support and guidance for aspiring entrepreneurs.
+For example, mentorship program connects experienced entrepreneurs with individuals looking to start their own businesses.

 Michelacci and Schivardi state there has been a rise in the number of self-employed people with a baccalaureate degree.
 However, their findings also show that those who are self-employed and possess a graduate degree has remained consistent throughout time at about 33 percent.
-They briefly mention those famous entrepreneurs like Steve Jobs and Mark Zuckerberg who were college dropouts, but they call these cases all but exceptional as it is a pattern that many entrepreneurs view formal education as costly, mainly because of the time that needs to be spent on it.In the 21st Century, a young Danish entrepreneur, Maniyar, had become famous while perusing his Bachelors of Pharmacy.
-There are few entrepreneurs that are also college dropouts, like Mark Zuckerberg however, Maniyar's ability and volition while studying would allow him to create a functioning business.
-Michelacci and Schivardi believe that in order for an individual to reach the full success they need to have education beyond high school.
+They briefly mention those famous entrepreneurs like Steve Jobs and Mark Zuckerberg who were college dropouts, but they don't consider these cases to be exceptional as many entrepreneurs view formal education as costly due to the time that needs to be spent on it.
+Michelacci and Schivardi believe that for an individual to reach the full success they need to have education beyond high school.
 Their research shows that the higher the education level the greater the success.
 The reason is that college gives people additional skills that can be used within their business and to operate on a higher level than someone who only "runs" it.

+According to a 2025 study, almost 75% of male entrepreneurs start a firm in an industry in the same or related industry as that of their father.
+Such ventures tend to be more successful, as the sons obtain industry knowledge through informal interactions with their fathers.